Transact-Labs/commerce-components/README.md

 yarn install
 ```

-### Compile and minify a build of package then serves demo on localhost:7777
+### Compile and minify a build of the package, serving the demo on localhost:7777
 ```
 yarn build-lib && yarn demo:serve
 ```

 ### Play with the demo on http://localhost:7777/,
-besure to create an `.env` while with your Chec public `API` key for the demo app to fully work.
+besure to create an `.env` file with your Chec public `API` key for the demo app to fully work.
 ```
     VUE_APP_COMMERCEJS_PUBLIC_KEY=/* https://chec.io public API key */
 ```